Festivals & Projects

 If you have any questions about whether your organization’s work is eligible for this grant, contact us before starting the application.

-We encourage you to apply if your group/collective/organization is a:
+We encourage you to apply if your group/collective/organization is:

-Federally or state-recognized tribe or an Urban Indian organization, with ties to the land that is currently known as “Massachusetts”.
+A federally-recognized tribe, or Native American, Indigenous, or Urban Indian organization, with ties to the land that is currently known as “Massachusetts”.

 Each organization can only submit one application.

-After the application period closes, Mass Cultural Council staff will review all applications to determine eligibility and accuracy of documentation provided.
+Mass Cultural Council staff review all applications to confirm eligibility.
 Mass Cultural Council will make every effort to ensure accuracy but cannot be held accountable for missing or incorrect information in the relevant sources.

 If eligible applications exceed available funding, the Funding Prioritization and Geographic Distribution details below will be used to determine which applications will be funded.

-- Applicants that have not received funding from Mass Cultural Council in FY23 or the last three fiscal years, or that are applying for the first time.
+- Applicants that have not received funding from Mass Cultural Council in the last three fiscal years (FY23, FY22, FY21), or that are applying for the first time.

-- Applicants participating in the Agency’s Card to Culture program
+- Applicants participating in the Agency’s Card to Culture.
+(Applicants may sign-up for this voluntary non-granting program in the Agency’s grants management system.)

-- Projects/events that are free to the public.
+- Festivals, projects, or activities that are free to the public.

 - Applicants and projects that have been historically underfunded:

 - Applicants that self-identify as led by and serving people of the global majority — Black, Indigenous, People of Color, Latinx, Asian, Native American, Pacific Islander, and all other ethnicities of color.
-Applicants wishing to make this BIPOC Centered Organization identification will need to fill out a form in the grants management system.
+(Applicants wishing to make this BIPOC Centered Organization identification will need to fill out a form in the Agency’s grants management system.)

-- Projects/events in cities and towns that are below the state’s median household income and below statewide educational attainment.
+- Festivals, projects, or activities in cities and towns that are below the state’s median household income and below statewide educational attainment.
 This includes but is not limited to places designated as Gateway Cities.
 A full list of these under-resourced communities is available.

 Geographic Distribution: To ensure equitable geographic distribution, Mass Cultural Council will try to make sure that the number of grantees is proportionate to the number of applications from each region.